insidewhy/advent-of-code-2022/readme.md

 # Future

-## familiar languages not yet used
+## familiar languages under consideration

 - c#
 - kotlin
 - d
 - python
-- go: getting more desperate now
-- java: and more
-- perl 5: and more

-## unknown languages that might be used
+## unknown languages that may be used

 - raku (aka perl 6)
 - carbon